Revelation Chapter 19

-“And He was clothed with a vesture dipped in blood: and His name is called The Word of God.
+“And He was clothed with a vesture dipped in blood: and His name is called The Word of Elohim.
 And the armies which were in heaven followed upon white horses, clothed in fine linen, white and clean” (Revelation 19:13-14).
 The 144,000 are clothed in beautiful white garments made of “fine linen” as will all the redeemed throughout eternity.

-If you don’t presently read the Word, do so and see what happens in your life.
-Those of us who do, know what can happen in one’s life.
+If you don’t presently read the Word, take the time to do so and see what happens in your life.
+Those of us who already do, know what can happen in one’s life.
 That in a nutshell is how we exchange our “filthy rags” for the “fine linen,” the “righteousness of the saints” which we must have in order to attend the marriage supper of the Lamb.
-This white garment was provided for us in the redemption Christ wrought out for us on the cross, and it is left with our decision whether we will wear it or not.
+This white garment was provided for us in the redemption Messiah wrought out for us on the cross, and it is left with our decision whether we will wear it or not.
 If we choose not to wear it we will find ourselves, like the man in the parable, taken out of the wedding feast and loose our eternal life, even though we have accepted the sacrifice of Yahushua for our sins but have not allowed Him to cleanse us from our sins.

-King Jesus leaves heaven riding on a white horse, with the armies of heaven following.
-“And out of His mouth goes a sharp sword, that with it He should smite the nations: and He shall rule them with a rod of iron: and He treads the winepress of the fierceness and wrath of Almighty God.
+King Yahushua leaves heaven riding on a white horse, with the armies of heaven following.
+“And out of His mouth goes a sharp sword, that with it He should smite the nations: and He shall rule them with a rod of iron: and He treads the winepress of the fierceness and wrath of Almighty Elohim.
 And He hath on His vesture and on His thigh a name written, KING OF KINGS, AND LORD OF LORDS” (Revelation 19:15-16).